MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

 # Use the Dynamics 365 Remote Assist mobile app in low-bandwidth situations

 Technicians sometimes find themselves on factory floors or remote locations with poor network connectivity.
-Without strong network connectivity (bandwidth (up/down) of 1.5 Mbps or higher), technicians might experience difficulty troubleshooting and resolving problems in real time.
-Dynamics 365 Remote Assist mobile now gives technicians the ability to discuss, diagnose, and resolve issues with remote collaborators even in low bandwidth scenarios.
+Without strong network connectivity (bandwidth up/down of 1.5 Mbps or higher), technicians might experience difficulty troubleshooting and resolving problems in real time.
+Dynamics 365 Remote Assist mobile gives technicians the ability to discuss, diagnose, and resolve issues with remote collaborators even in low-bandwidth scenarios.

 > [!IMPORTANT]
 > To use the low-bandwidth feature, you must turn on the [new Microsoft Teams meeting experience](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/new-meeting-and-calling-experience-in-microsoft-teams/ba-p/1537581).